 - Coils have got the full pitch.

 - All the conductors are concentrated in one stator slot.

 Root mean square (R.M.S) value of the EMF induced per phase is given by the equation shown below:

 Eph = Average value x form factor

-If the coil span factor Kc and the distribution factor Kd , are taken into consideration than the Actual EMF induced per phase is given as
+If the coil span factor Kc and the distribution factor Kd , are taken into consideration then the Actual EMF induced per phase is given as:

 Equation (1) shown above is the EMF equation of the Synchronous Generator.